 The traditional appraisal process has been around for decades.
+Good job because it keeps us in the business of providing appraisal training courses!

 It involves an annual meeting with a supervisor where employees must listen to their strengths and downfalls, and areas where they must improve.